 These drugs work by improving blood flow to the penis during arousal and are taken 30 to 60 minutes before sexual activity.
 They should not be used more than once a day.
 Cialis can be taken up to 36 hours before sexual activity and also comes in a lower, daily dose.
 Staxyn dissolves in the mouth.
 All require a doctor's prescription for safety.

 There are also injectable drugs for erectile dysfunction.
 Some men sustain stronger erections by injecting these medications directly into the penis.
 These drugs work by widening the blood vessels, causing the penis to become engorged with blood.
 Another option is a medicated pellet that is inserted into the urethra and can trigger an erection within 10 minutes.
 Patients should discuss the use of these injections in detail with their doctor before use.

 Vacuum devices for erectile dysfunction, also called pumps, offer an alternative to medication.
 To use a pump, the penis is placed inside a cylinder.
 Then the pump draws air out of the cylinder to create a partial vacuum around the penis causing it to fill with blood, leading to an erection.
 An elastic band worn around the base of the penis is used to maintain the erection during intercourse.
-Individuals should discuss the use of this device, and especially the elastic band use to avoid potential penile damage.
+Individuals should discuss the use of this device with their doctor, and especially the elastic band use to avoid potential penile damage.

 If erectile dysfunction is caused by a blockage in an artery leading to the penis, surgery can be used to restore blood flow.
 Optimal candidates are typically younger men whose blockage stems from an injury to the crotch or pelvis.
 The surgery is not recommended for older men with widespread narrowing of the arteries throughout their bodies.